Away With The Steiners

 There is no place like Varanasi.

-Jaisalmer
+Jaisalmer – Rajasthan

-Jaisalmer quickly became our favourite place in India.
-Small, easy to get around, friendly – and with the happiest musical rubbish truck I have ever heard.
+It is small, easy to get around and friendly – and with the happiest musical rubbish truck I have ever heard.

-We chose Jaisalmer because we wanted to get out into the desert.
-We had heard about a camel safari where you can overnight and sleep under the stars… And that, is exactly what we did.
+We had heard about a camel safari where you can overnight and sleep under the stars.
+Which is exactly what we did!

-Jaisalmer is not on the usual route in the cultural triangle of Rajasthan, but if you have the time to add it to your destination list I highly recommend it.
+Jaisalmer is not on the usual route in the cultural triangle of Rajasthan.
+But if you have the time to add it to your destination list I highly recommend it.

 Things to do in Jaisalmer, India – with kids